jin-guo/COMP598_Fall2020/assignments/Project.md

 If you hit resource limits of your virtual machine, contact the course staff.

-**Deliverables:** Submit your code to Github and tag it with `M2_done` and submit a short report to Gradescope that describes the following:
+**Deliverables:** Submit your code to Github and tag it with `M2_done` and submit (by email Jin and Breandan) a short report that describes the following:

 * Offline evaluation (1 page max): Briefly explain how you conduct your offline evaluation.
 This just include a description of the validation/test data and how it was derived (including a discussion of data dependence and important subpopulation if appropriate) and a brief description and justification of the used metric.
 Include or link to evaluation results in your report.
 Provide a pointer to the corresponding implementation in your code (preferably a direct GitHub link).
 * Online evaluation (1 page max): Briefly describe the metric used for evaluating model quality in production, the telemetry data collected, and the operationalization of the metric.
 Include or link to evaluation results in your report.
 Provide a pointer to the corresponding implementation in your code (preferably a direct GitHub link).